-Veterans of performances at New York City’s Village Vanguard and Iridium Jazz Club, Ronnie Scott’s of London, and the Villanova and Williams Jazz Festivals, the Yale Jazz Ensemble is a standard big band made up of 18 musicians (5 saxes, 5 trombones, 5 trumpets, piano, guitar, bass, drums).
+The Yale Jazz Ensmble has performed at New York City’s Village Vanguard, Dizzy’s Club, and Iridium Jazz Club; at Ronnie Scott’s in London; at Villanova University and Williams College Jazz Festivals, and at Boston’s Scullers Jazz Club.
+This standard big band is made up of 17 musicians (5 saxes, 4 trombones, 5 trumpets, piano, guitar, bass, drums).
 The group presents 2-4 formal concerts a year but plays any number of other engagements on or off-campus.

 What kind of time commitment is involved?

 The Yale Jazz Ensemble rehearses two hours per week (Mondays from 4 to 6 p.m.).
-The ensemble performs two concerts per year at Yale’s Sprague Hall and performs a few other off- and on-campus concerts.
+The ensemble performs two concerts per year in Yale’s Morse Recital Hall Sprague Memorial Hall and performs a few other off- and on-campus concerts.
 The Yale Bands as a whole also sponsors a variety of extramusical social events at which all Jazz Ensemble members are welcome.